Victim / Witness Information

 Guide for Crime Victims & Witnesses

 Crime in our community involves us all.
 The criminal justice system depends in large part upon the willing participation of victims and witnesses who may have experienced an emotional trauma, physical injury, or perhaps even a financial loss.
 Court proceedings may, at times, seem impersonal or confusing.
-In an effort to assist you, the Office of the District Attorney offers a staff of professionals to inform, educate, and provide support services to you as the case progresses.
+In an effort to assist you, the Office of the County Attorney offers a staff of professionals to inform, educate, and provide support services to you as the case progresses.

 To help you understand your rights as a victim of crime and the services available to you through our victim witness coordinator, we have prepared this information.
 This section will guide you and provide a reference to the detailed information that is so critical to you.
 Please do not hesitate to contact this office at any time for additional information and available resources.

 Kansas Victims Bill of Rights

 In order to ensure the fair and compassionate treatment of victims of crime and to increase the effectiveness of the criminal justice system by affording victims of crime certain basic rights and considerations, victims of crime shall have the following rights:

 - Victims should be treated with courtesy, compassion, and with respect for their dignity and privacy and should suffer the minimum of necessary inconvenience from their involvement with the criminal justice system.

 - Victims should receive, through formal and informal procedures, prompt and fair redress for the harm which they have suffered.

 - Information regarding the availability of criminal restitution, recovery of damages in a civil cause of action, the crime victims' compensation fund and other remedies, and the mechanisms to obtain such remedies should be made available to victims.

 - Information should be made available to victims about their participation in criminal proceedings and the scheduling, progress, and ultimate disposition of the proceedings.

 - The views and concerns of victims should be ascertained and the appropriate assistance provided throughout the criminal process.